JoeanAmier/TikTokDownloader/README_EN.md

 * ✅ Support multithreaded downloading of works
 * ✅ File integrity processing mechanism
 * ✅ Custom rules for filtering works
+* ✅ Archive and save works files by folder
 * ✅ Support resume downloading of files from breakpoints

 # 💻 Program Screenshot